 - Teamed with the Ad Council to develop a national, multi-media food safety public education campaign to prevent cross-contamination and to ensure proper cooking and chilling.
 This multimedia campaign, developed in English and Spanish, uses a variety of media, including television, radio, print, social media tools and the Internet, and videos at check-out counters to highlight the importance of the four basic safe food handling practices: clean, separate, cook and chill.
 The campaign will educate consumers in order to help reduce foodborne illnesses, hospitalizations, and deaths.

 - Partnered with several non-governmental organizations to educate certain vulnerable groups of their higher risk of getting a foodborne illness.
-These organizations include: Meals on Wheels, the National Association on Aging and Nutrition, the American Congress of Obstetricians and Gynecologists, the National PTA, the National Association for Family Child Care, the American Cancer Society, National Council of La Raza, and the League of Latin American Citizens.
+These organizations include: The National Council on Aging, American College of Obstetricians and Gynecologists, American Public Health Association, Mocha Moms, American Society of Clinical Oncology, Now It Counts Magazine, AIDS Project of East Bay, Massachusetts Partnership for Food Safety Education, Text4Baby, the National Association for Family Child Care, the Greater Washington Urban League, and the Congressional Black Caucus Foundation.

-- Proposed to require clearer product labels so consumers will know whether products they are purchasing contain added solutions that might not be apparent.
-We are also requiring nutrition labels on single-ingredient raw meat and poultry products to provide more information to consumers.
+- Required clearer product labels so consumers will know whether products they are purchasing contain marinades, brines or other added solutions that might not be visible to shoppers.
+We also now require nutrition labels on single-ingredient raw meat and poultry products to give consumers better information about the foods they are purchasing.

 Expanding Food Safety Research